syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Scrolling.md

 ## Vertical Over Scroll Mode

-The `SfDataGrid.VerticalOverScrollMode` property customizes the bouncing behavior of the data grid.
+The [SfDataGrid.VerticalOverScrollMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~VerticalOverScrollMode.html) property allows you to customize the bouncing behavior of the data grid.

-The `SfDataGrid.VerticalOverScrollMode` is of `VerticalScrollMode` type having the following two modes:
+The [VerticalScrollMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.VerticalOverScrollMode.html) enum has the following values:

 * Bounce
 * None

 ### Bounce

-The Bounce mode allows the data grid to have bouncing effect.
+The `Bounce` mode allows the data grid to have bouncing effect.
 Default value of `SfDataGrid.VerticalOverScrollMode` is Bounce .

-To customize the bouncing effect in the data grid, follow the code example:
+To customize the bouncing effect in the data grid, refer the below code example:

 {% highlight C# %}